killerewok2000/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-prioritization.md

 - **Scalable Resources**: Application resource limits can exceed [normal thresholds](https://aka.ms/spo429), offering up to 10 times more capacity when available.
 - **Dedicated Resources**: Resources for prioritized apps are isolated, preventing conflicts with general tenant operations.
 - **Financially-Backed SLAs**: Service prioritization in SharePoint follows Azure’s financially-backed Service Level Agreements, ensuring a reliable and robust service experience.
-- **No Code Changes Required**: Any app can be prioritized without requiring development or code modifications as long as they can be registered on Microsoft Graph metered APIs.
+- **No Code Changes Required**: Any app can be prioritized without requiring development or code modifications as long as they can be registered.
 - **Last to Get Throttled**: Business-critical apps are prioritized during resource contention, ensuring uninterrupted functionality.
 - **Pay-As-You-Go Model**: Organizations only pay for the resources they consume.